barbara0205/WRO/README.md

 ## 4. Development history
 Our robot went through several major design changes during the development process.
 ### 4.1.
 Version 1
-- about the robot: we used 3D printed and built by hand robot, using several distance sensors
+**About the robot**
+Our first robot was a custom-build vehicle made using 3D-prined and hand-build parts.
+It had several distance sensors that helped us test the robot.
+**Main problem**
-- problem: the robot was not very realible in making 3 laps so we decided to change the robot for better performance
+The robot was not realible in making 3 laps so we decided to change the robot for better performance.

 | Front | Rear |
 |---|---|